When you’re looking to set up your online store, Shopify is a great choice.

 Having a threadbare eCommerce side with just some product pages on it isn’t going to rank highly at all.

-The first thing to do when building out your site is to optimize product pages.
-Using the right titles, tags, and headers will help your product pages rank when people search for “where to buy” whatever it is you’re selling.
+The first thing to do when building out your site is to optimize product pages or category page.
+Using the right titles, tags, and headers will help your product pages and blog posts rank when people search for “where to buy” whatever it is you’re selling.
 Put some thought and effort in as well.
 If you sell t-shirts don’t just label your tags with the word “t-shirt” see what other categories you fit in and create the appropriate tags.

 It’s important to clearly identify your space and then try your best to fit into it.
 You can add blogs and other content to your site related to your field to help it rank higher.
 You can also use link building to help drive traffic and increase ranking.
 Just make sure that you link with reputable sites that have a good reputation or your ranking won’t do anything but slide.